 Regular Staff Employment

-Permanent staff hired at Winthrop occupy an FTE (full-time equivalent) and may be eligible for Winthrop and State of SC benefits.
+Regular staff hired at Winthrop occupy an FTE (full-time equivalent) and may be eligible for Winthrop and State of SC benefits.
 Grant-funded employees may also be eligible for Winthrop and State of SC benefits depending upon the terms of the grant.
-Permanent employees are subject to a one-year probationary period when hired unless they are transferring from another state agency or into a new position at Winthrop and have met the probationary requirement.
+Regular employees are subject to a one-year probationary period when hired unless they are transferring from another state agency or into a new position at Winthrop and have met the probationary requirement.
 Participation in the SC Retirement System (SCRS) or one of the Optional Retirement Programs (ORP) is mandatory for all permanent staff members.
-Permanent staff also earn annual, sick, and holiday leave.
+Regular staff also earn annual, sick, and holiday leave.

 Procedures for Recruiting and Filling Staff/Classified Job Vacacies

 - Personnel Requisition Form

 - Employment Manager

 Upon determination of a classified job vacancy, the supervisor for the vacancy will complete the personnel requisition form.
 The hiring supervisor, the department head, the budget office official, the appropriate dean and/or vice president, and the president must sign the personnel requisition form.
 Once all of the appropriate signatures are obtained, the personnel requisition form is forwarded to the Office of Human Resources.

 The employment manager in the Office of Human Resources assumes the role of Affirmative Action Representative in the process for hiring classified employees.
 The employment manager guides and directs the hiring supervisor with regard to the University’s commitment to affirmative action and the hiring supervisors’ responsibilities as outlined in the Equal Employment Opportunity Plan.